Empty or partially rendered pages

 <head> tag.
 Then make sure you only set this variable

-true when your page is finished rendering and it's safe for Prerender to grab the content.
-This is possibly in an async call that runs very late on your page.
-Prerender will then wait a small amount of time to make sure all the calls are finished and then save your page.
+true when your page is finished rendering, and it's safe for Prerender to grab the content.
+This is possible in an async call that runs very late on your page.
+Prerender.io will then wait a small amount of time to ensure all the calls are finished and save your page.

 Page rendering times out

-Prerender has a 20 seconds default render timeout.
-If your page fails to load and/or finish rendering in this time, it's very likely that Prerender will grab and cache a partially rendered page.
-To identify such issues you should look at your Prerender crawl and recache stats and review the Response Time column of your pages.
+Prerender.io has a 20 seconds default render timeout.
+If your page fails to load and/or finish rendering at this time, Prerender.io will likely grab and cache a partially rendered page.
+To identify such issues, you should look at your Prerender crawl and recache stats and review the Response Time column of your pages.

 We made it relatively easy for you to point out problems by highlighting them in red:

-Any URLs with a response time very close to or over 20 seconds is a potential timeout and should be checked.
-Unfortunately we can't help much with these.
-Better caching or involving a CDN may help, but as many pages we see as many solutions there are to this problem.
+Any URLs with a response time close to or over 20 seconds is a potential timeout and should be checked.
+Unfortunately, we can't help much with these.
+Better caching or involving a CDN may help, but as many pages we see, there are many solutions to this problem.

-We observed many times that a site loaded by a desktop browser works just fine, but when Prerender tries to fetch it, it just fails with some weird JS error.
-Prerender fetches your site with a customised headless Chrome from various locations and various IP addresses.
+We often observed that a site loaded by a desktop browser works just fine, but when Prerender tries to fetch it, it fails with some weird JS error.
+Prerender.io fetches your site with a customized headless Chrome from various locations and various IP addresses.
 This can lead to some errors that are not easy to find.

-There are some CDNs that block requests from non standard user agents (see Prerender user agents here).
-Many sites load JS bundles from CDNs to speed up site loading, but we have seen cases where those CDNs simply blocked Prerender to access that site, so although the site works perfectly for end users, Prerender still fails to render it.
+Some CDNs block requests from non-standard user agents (see Prerender user agents here).
+Many sites load JS bundles from CDNs to speed up site loading.
+Still, we have seen cases where those CDNs blocked Prerender.io to access that site, so although the site works perfectly for end-users, Prerender.io still fails to render it.

 Missing browser capabilities

-Prerender data centres all all around the globe.
-If your site is geo-blocked from some regions (e.g. only available from the US), it can also lead to render issues.
-If you reach out to us using this link and explain the situation, we can set up your account to force Prerender to request your pages from a specific location.
+Prerender.io data centers are all around the globe.
+If your site is geo-blocked from some regions (e.g., only available from the US), it can also lead to render issues.
+If you reach out to us using this link and explain the situation, we can set up your account to force Prerender.io to request your pages from a specific location.